1azymamba/1azymamba/README.md

 ## Project ShowCase
 ### 🐦‍⬛ [Hackers Guild](https://hackers-guild.tech/)
 **This is an OSINT Bounty Platform.
-OSINTers can earn bounties by solving client requests. 👇Sign up from here.**
+OSINTers can earn bounties by solving client requests.**
 <a href="https://hackers-guild.tech/">
   <img src="logo.jpeg" alt="alt text">
 </a>